silinternational/idp-in-a-box/terraform/070-id-sync/README.md

 - `sync_safety_cutoff` - The percentage of records allowed to be changed during a sync, provided as a float, ex: `0.2` for `20%`
 - `allow_empty_email` - Whether or not to allow the primary email property to be empty.
 Default: `false`
 - `enable_new_user_notification` - Enable email notification to HR Contact upon creation of a new user, if set to 'true'.
 Default: `false`
+- `enable_sync` - Set to false to disable the sync process.

 ## Outputs